vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 this shortlists the number of documents that we score using the advanced ColBERT late-interaction scoring functions. **We chose BM25 because it is a strong zero-shot baseline for long-context retrieval;
 it's designed to handle variable-length texts**.
-Also, this mimics how we naturally would retrieve information from a library of books, first find the relevant books using all the pages, and then refine and rank them by reading the shortlisted set of books for relevant sections.

 We use the following `bm25` Vespa rank profile definition as our baseline.
 When used on an array collection of context strings like this, Vespa